tableau/webdataconnector/docs/wdc_webengine.md

 ---

+### Although the extract is created successfully, no data is inserted into it

+**Details:** In Tableau 2019.4 and later, Web Data Connectors use Qt WebEngine as the internal browser.
+The version of the Qt WebEngine we currently use has a limitation on the amount of data that you can append to the extract at a time.
+The communication channel used to send the data has a limit of 128MB, which requires that you limit the amount of data you append at a time.
+Because of metadata that could associated with your data, the actual size limit could be much smaller than 128MB.
+If your WDC appends more data than can be transmitted, the WDC is created and initialized but no data is added.
+For information on the Qt limitation, see [QTBUG-47629](https://bugreports.qt.io/browse/QTBUG-47629){:target="_blank"}{:ref="noopener"}

+**Resolution:**  Depending upon the size of your data, it's a best practice to insert data into the table in amounts smaller than 128MB (accounting for the additional metadata).
+For more information and for example code showing one way of breaking up the data into smaller chunks, see [Get Data in Chunks]({{site.baseurl}}/docs/wdc_data_chunking.html).

+---

 ### Starting Tableau using `tableau.exe -DebugWDC` doesn't work

 **Resolution:** Starting with Tableau 2019.4, you can use the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools){:target="_blank"}{:ref="noopener"} to debug WDCs.
 You no longer use the built-in debugger that was available in earlier versions of Tableau (before Tableau 2019.4).
 See [Debugging a WDC in Tableau Desktop 2019.4 (and later)]({{site.baseurl}}/docs/wdc_debugging.html#debug-chrome).